 Meanwhile S.A.Lab’s approach to the problem was fundamentally different.
 From the very start Alexey Syomin, company’s founder and chief designer, adhered to the following principle: “sound is everything, expense is nothing”.
 That is why he became famous for no-compromise devices that still comprise the lion’s share of his company’s assortment.

 But for the 15th anniversary of his company he decided to make a real present for music lovers by offering them a series of components actually on a cost recovery basis.
 The new lineup was called Lilt (the Irish for ‘rhythm’).
 It consists of three models — Lilt Phono, Lilt Preamplifier and Lilt Power.
 All of them have the same size, design and price — about $1500 each.
 Despite the fact that by S.A.Lab standards this is an unprecedentedly low price tag, it’ quite obvious that these amps don’t belong to the entry level: their schematic is based on solutions introduced in flagship Samson and Hercules devices.
-The workmanship is solid, components and materials used are of high quality, schematic is a proper one and the proprietary style was created by Franco Poli, an Italian designer.
+The workmanship is solid, components and materials used are of high quality, schematic is a proper one let alone stylish design.

 The schematic’ ‘properness’ in my opinion is the use of kenotrone rectifiers in pre amps and Schottky diodes wherever high current is needed — as well as an oversized power supply.